DavidFeder/pulse-node-crawler/README.md

-# Ethereum Node Crawler
+# PulseChain Node Crawler

 Crawls the network and visualizes collected data.
-This repository includes backend, API and frontend for Ethereum network crawler.
+This repository includes backend, API and frontend for PulseChain network crawler.

 [Backend](./crawler) is based on [devp2p](https://github.com/ethereum/go-ethereum/tree/master/cmd/devp2p) tool.
 It tries to connect to discovered nodes, fetches info about them and creates a database.
 [API](./api) software reads raw node database, filters it, caches and serves as API.
 [Frontend](./frontend) is a web application which reads data from the API and visualizes them as a dashboard.